cbirdlab/radBARCODER/README.md

 # run R and install required packages
 R
 install.packages(c("seqinr", "stringr"))

+# ctrl-d to exit R
 ```

 ---

-## Detailed Preparing your [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files & a reference mitchondrial genome
+#### 2. Detailed: Preparing your [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files & a reference mitchondrial genome

 Follow these steps to make mtGenomes from each individual in your RAD data set.
 We use the [dDocentHPC](https://github.com/cbirdlab/dDocentHPC) pipeline for processing RAD data in unix-based computers.
 It is assumed that your FASTQ files are minimally processed (demultiplexed with no quality trimming) gzipped and have the following naming convention :

 ```
-# files must end with [FR].fq.gz
+# files must end with F.fq.gz and R.fq.gz
 # only 1 underscore should occur, and it should delimit the population idenity and the individual identity.
 # every individual must have a different identity
 ProjectDir/Population_UniqueIndividualID.F.fq.gz
 ProjectDir/Population_UniqueIndividualID.R.fq.gz
 ```

 It is also assumed that you have a fully assembled mitochondrial genome saved as a [FASTA](https://en.wikipedia.org/wiki/FASTA) file.
+The file should contain 1 sequence.
 You should name the reference mtGenome used for mapping sequence reads as follows:

 ```
 # no more and no less than 3 periods should be used in the name and the * should be replaced with descriptive characters.
+I recommend species name and and genbank accession number.
 ProjectDir/mkBAM/reference.*.*.fasta
 ```